typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

   Do not print reflection hierarchy.
 Defaults to `false`.
 - **`--indexPageTitle`**<br>
   The title of the main index / modules page.
 If not set will default to the project name.
-- **`--groupByKinds`**<br>
-  Group reflection kinds by headings (if applicable).
-If set to `false` all reflections will group at the same level.
-Note this effects directory stucture and UI organisation heading structure.
-Defaults to `true`.
 - **`--indentifiersAsCodeBlocks`**<br>
   Format signature and declaration identifiers in code blocks.
 Note if `true` references will not be linked.
 Defaults to `false`.
 - **`--propertiesFormat`**<br>